marco906/SwiftUISample/README.md

 - View models use callbacks to call action on the view side
 - Views show different data depending on the current state of the model, for example loading, normal, error, etc.

+### Input validation
+To validate the email address format a Swift `Regex` pattern is used in combination with some further checks for edge cases.

+### Storage
+The projects uses Userdefaults as a persistent store.
+However, since the store is implemented by a `Store` protocol in the view model, it is easy to change to a differnt storage type.

 ### Unit & Integration Tests
 Several unit and integration tests can be found in the test folder `SwiftUISampleTest/`.

+### Appearance & Accessibility
+The app supports the following appearance & accessibility features (there might be more):
+- Dynamic Type size
+- Voiceover: Accessibility labels and values have been added.
+- Contrast and color filter settings
+- Darkmode / Lightmode

 ### Package dependencies
 This project uses only one external package via SPM, which is the official [lottie-ios](https://github.com/airbnb/lottie-ios/) package.
 It is used for displaying a JSON Lottie animation in the welcome page.
 This is just a nice to have, not relevant for functionality.